-Cibula et al. (2018, updated 2023) developed clinically relevant and evidence-based guidelines in order to improve the quality of care for women with cervical cancer.
+Cibula et al. (2018) developed clinically relevant and evidence-based guidelines in order to improve the quality of care for women with cervical cancer.
 The guideline recommends a minimum of 3D-CRT for definitive chemoradiotherapy for cervical cancer.
 IMRT is the preferred treatment because of the more conformal dose distribution that maximizes sparing of OAR.
 Image-guided radiotherapy (IGRT) is recommended for IMRT to ensure safe dose application in the tumor-related targets, to account for motion uncertainties, to reduce margins, and to achieve reduced doses to OAR.

-NCCN guidelines for cervical cancer state that IMRT technique is preferred to minimize toxicities (including acute and chronic GI and hematologic toxicity) in definitive treatment of the pelvis with or without para-aortic treatment and that regular use of IGRT with orthogonal imaging and/or routine volumetric imaging (such as cone beam CT) at the time of treatment delivery, is essential to ensure appropriate coverage of targets and sparing of normal tissues.
-The guideline also states that IMRT is helpful in minimizing the dose to the bowel and other critical structures in the post-hysterectomy setting, in treating the para-aortic nodes when necessary, and when high doses are required to treat gross regional lymph nodes disease.
-IMRT should not be used as a routine alternative to brachytherapy for treatment of central disease in individuals with an intact cervix.
-Very careful attention to detail and reproducibility is required for proper delivery (NCCN, 2024).
+NCCN guidelines for cervical cancer state that IMRT and similar highly conformal methods of dose delivery may be helpful in minimizing the dose to the bowel and other critical structures in the post-hysterectomy setting, in treating the para-aortic nodes when necessary, and when high doses are required to treat gross regional lymph nodes disease.
+IMRT should not be used as a routine alternative to brachytherapy for treatment of central disease in patients with an intact cervix.
+Very careful attention to detail and reproducibility is required for proper delivery (NCCN, 2023).